Sculpture of a woman and child at the National Museum of Contemporary Art.

 Get your booking confirmed instantly

-Interactive map (optional)
+Entry includes an Interactive map for enhanced exploration (optional)

 Attractions & public transport – check [here](https://cdn-imgix.headout.com/miscellaneous/image/85363f5060baf2b4dc2191d3be306d15-Screenshot%202022-08-01%20at%208.14.25%20PM.png) for the list of attractions and public transport